pum8/power-data-augmentation/readme.txt

-# Project Title: Data Synthesis using CTGAN,TVAE, and TabDDPM
+# Data Synthesis using CTGAN, TVAE, and TabDDPM

 ## Overview
-This project involves using the Conditional Tabular Generative Adversarial Network (CTGAN), Tabular Variational Autoencoder (TVAE), and Tabular Denoising diffusion probabilistic(TabDDPM) to synthesize realistic data based on the given dataset.
-The project includes implementations of the models, the generated figures, and the saved models for further data generation tasks.
+This project leverages the Conditional Tabular Generative Adversarial Network (CTGAN), Tabular Variational Autoencoder (TVAE), and Tabular Denoising Diffusion Probabilistic Model (TabDDPM) to synthesize realistic data based on a given dataset.
+The repository includes implementations of these models, generated figures, and saved models for further data generation tasks.

 ## Project Structure